Dr. Michael Rose Provides Relief With Surgery for Traumatic Neuropathy

-Imagine your body—bones, muscles and skin—collapsing like a building.
+Imagine your body—bones, muscles, and skin—collapsing like a building.
 Now, imagine an actual building doing the deed.
-That’s what happened to construction worker Paul Nese, when, in October of 2011, he went into a building to oversee a job—a simple task that would be over in 15 minutes from when disaster struck.
+That’s what happened to construction worker Paul Nese, when, in October of 2011, he went into a building to oversee a job—a simple task that would be over in 15 minutes when disaster struck.
 From 22 feet above him, 60 trusses, weighing 300-500 pounds each, came down, some of them landing directly on top of him.

 Among those surgeons treating Nese, at this point at Jersey Shore Medical Center, was Dr. Michael Rose, who repaired the leg in which the bones had torn through muscle and skin.
 Dr. Rose salvaged what he could of the damaged muscle and did a skin graft from Nese’s thigh to his lower leg.

 After undergoing some months of rehab, and additional surgery for what became the need for a full titanium hip replacement, Nese realized he had yet further damage.
 “When bones tore through my leg, they also tore tendons and caused nerve damage.”
 This caused Nese to experience foot drop as a result of the traumatic nerve damage, and also a severe case of traumatic neuropathy.
 “It was so painful from the calf to the tip of my toes.
-You know that painful tingling you experience when coming in from the cold?
+Do you know that painful tingling you experience when coming in from the cold?
 That’s what I had, only 24 hours a day.”